 The Civita Institute facilities include a group historic buildings clustered around a courtyard and garden, with spectacular views of the surrounding landscape.
 These stone structures contain our residences, library spaces and collections.
 We continue to expand our library of materials and have completed a series of historic restoration and maintenance projects over the past eight years, with more work to come.
 The Civita Institute Facilities Committee has compiled a summary update PDF on this progress, which is available for viewing here.

 Accommodations are for our nonprofit arts organization use and are not commercial lodging open to the general public.
 Our program participant spaces are located in autonomous apartments within the Civita Institute compound: Lo Studio, Il Nuovo and Il Ruderino.
-Each dwelling is suitable for one person or a couple, though it may be possible to accommodate family members and friends by prior arrangement and at additional cost.
+Each dwelling is suitable for one person or a couple, though it may be possible to accommodate family members and friends by prior arrangement.
 Note that summers can be quite hot and the dwellings are not air-conditioned.

 Fellows, Donors and Program participants staying in Civita have access to a comprehensive library of materials related to Civita and other Italian hill towns, as well as general material on architecture and urbanism.
 Members also have full access to the courtyard, garden, and terrace overlooking the extraordinary EU-protected valley surrounding the hill town.